GuentherFroestl/frontline-restservice/README.md

 frontline-restservice
 =====================

-A REST service for Frontline Database Objects like Users and Orders
+A REST service for Frontline Database Objects like Users